holstegelab/SNPs_buddy/README.md

 2. After that script will ask to print the path to the vcf file *NOTE: there is no "autotabulation" yet, so use the command `realpath MYNICEVCF.vcf`, copy it, and paste this path as input to Python script
 3. The output will be a table in the shell.
 The script will ask for an output file.
 Type a path to the output file.

+## Extract by sample_name
+To extract SNPs by sample name you can use the script `Sample_by_samplename.smk`
+usage:
+`snakemake --snakefile /project/holstegelab/Share/SNPs_buddy/Sample_by_samplename.smk --rerun-incomplete --conda-frontend conda --use-conda -c 2 --config sample_names=Sample1,Sample2,SampleN dir_name=MyFancyResults`

+To change core numbers change `-c 2` to actual core numbers

+use `--config sample_names` to pass all sample names that you want to insclude in output.
+Use comma-separated list without space.
+If there are more than 1 sample it's handy to pass a directory name for output with `--config dir_name=MyFancyResluts` If dir_name is not there output dir name will be name of 1st samplename.